-Our energy and infrastructure practice was selected as one of Law360’s Energy Groups of the Year for 2017 and was shortlisted for a Chambers USA 2016 Award for Excellence in Projects: Power (including renewables).
+Our energy and infrastructure practice was selected as one of Law360’s Energy Groups of the Year for 2017.
+We also were recognized for our work on four matters at the IJGlobal Americas Awards in 2018, and we were shortlisted for a Chambers USA 2016 Award for Excellence in Projects: Power (including renewables).
 We have been consistently recognized as one of the top firms in the areas of power, electricity, renewables and alternative energy, and oil and gas by Chambers USA, Legal 500, the International Financial Law Review and other leading publications.
 We have one of the world’s premier practices representing clients in the development, financing, construction, operation, acquisition, ownership and disposition of energy and infrastructure projects.

 - BNP Paribas in connection with a $395 million senior secured credit facility consisting of a $320 million Term Loan B facility and a $75 million letter of credit facility for Northeast Wind provided to refinance a portfolio of wind farms.
 This matter was named the North America Wind Deal of the Year for 2013 by Project Finance magazine.

 - Citibank, N.A. and its affiliates in connection with a number of tax equity investment funds, including inverted leases, partnership flips and a first-of-its kind PACE transaction.
 The investments have been in the residential, commercial and industrial sectors.